-(3) If the named Member refuses to leave after the Assembly or the Speaker orders him or her to leave, a motion may be made to increase the length of the suspension.
+Motion to increase suspension (3) If the named Member refuses to leave after the Assembly or the Speaker orders them to leave, a motion may be made to increase the length of the suspension.
 The motion shall be decided without amendment or debate.